 The bookstores on this list, to my knowledge, only operate virtually.

 Stores that are based online that also hold local events, pop-ups, etc. are listed under their respective states.
-Same goes for bookshops that are “temporarily exclusively online” during a period of transition, either due to relocation, finances, harassment, or other factors.
+Same goes for bookshops that are “temporarily exclusively online” during a period of transition, either due to relocation, financial issues, harassment, or other factors.

 U.S. Black-Owned Bookstores by State